SmartTVs

 #5.
 Factory Reset via the Pinhole Button

-Find the recessed reset button on the back or side panel of your Toshiba TV.
-Use a straightened paperclip to press and hold this button for 15-20 seconds.
-The TV will restart and clear all stored settings.
+Locate the recessed reset button on the back or side panel of your Toshiba TV.
+Use a paperclip to press and hold it for 15-20 seconds.
+The TV restarts and clears all stored settings, which breaks firmware-related boot loops.

 Warning: